 Non spicy alternatives to chili garlic sauce

 There are plenty of non-spicy substitutes for chili garlic sauce.
-You could go with straight garlic paste, ketchup, or a Thai style sweet chili sauce.
+You could go with straight garlic paste, ketchup, salsa, or a Thai-style sweet chili sauce.
 Or you could try adding sugar to the chili garlic sauce to balance out the heat.
 Or make your own chili garlic sauce using a milder pepper.

-Best Substitutes For Chili Garlic Sauce [11 options]
+Substitutes For Chili Garlic Sauce + 1 To Avoid

 Ingredients